filmil/rust-bazel-example/README.md

 An example starter project that uses bazel to compile rust programs.

-I wanted to do this because I think [bazel] is super-useful for building larger project with many targets, and we should use it more.
+I wanted to do this because I think [bazel] is useful for building project with many target types, and we should use it more.

-One of the issues with bazel is that many languages have poor IDE integration.
+One of the issues with bazel is that many rules have poor IDE integration.
-Rust is *not* one of those languages, which is nice.
-I wanted to check how it works with nvim and [LanguageClient-neovim][lcneovim].
+Rust rules are *not* one of those, which is nice.
+Here is how it works with nvim and [LanguageClient-neovim][lcneovim].

 ## Things I did to make this happen